Eradication of infectious diseases: Other worm infections

+Schistosomiasis

 The WHO set a goal to control morbidity of schistosomiasis by 2020 and eliminate the public health problems associated with it by 2025 (bringing infections down to less than 1% of the population).
 The effort is assisted by the Schistosomiasis Control Initiative.
 In 2018, a total of 63% of all school age children were treated.

+Hookworm

 In North American countries, such as the United States, elimination of hookworm had been attained due to scientific advances.
 Despite the United States declaring that it had eliminated hookworm decades ago, a 2017 study showed it was present in Lowndes County, Alabama.

 The Rockefeller Foundation's hookworm campaign in the 1920s was supposed to focus on the eradication of hookworm infections for those living in Mexico and other rural areas.
 However, the campaign was politically influenced, causing it to be less successful, and regions such as Mexico still deal with these infections from parasitic worms.
 This use of health campaigns by political leaders for political and economic advantages has been termed the science-politics paradox.